greyscalepress/ioerror-transcripts/2013-09-05-LIBE-Committee-Inquiry.md

 [23:57]

-"The Washington Post" published a cost estimate.
+"The Washington Post" [published a cost estimate][wp-cost-estimate].
 It’s something along the lines of $52.6 billion a year.
 Since 9/11, more than half a trillion dollars for the intelligence budgets, the black budget.
 I don’t think that that encompasses, for example, all things that I might consider to be that.
 I don’t think, for example, the CIA torture and rendition flights were in that budget.
 There are so many terrifying aspects to the way some of the questions were asked, just as a sort of meta‑point.

 For example, do FiveEyes countries—that is to say, the UK, USA, New Zealand, Canada, and United Kingdom—do they help each other out as a matter of circumventing national laws?
 The answer to that is very clear.
 It’s yes.
 There’s in fact even a place in Washington DC where some British and American intelligence services share a building, where they—I’ve been told, I haven’t been able to see it, I have some satellite photos of it—where it’s a retransmission of information between the two parties, so that one party can intercept on one side and the other party can intercept on the other.
 This would be something worth looking into.
 I hope Duncan will do that, in his spare time.

-Then, has the NSA compromised European computers?
+Has the NSA compromised European computers?
 I’ll just say “yes” to that.
 That’s totally, completely without question, the case.
 Now, I wouldn’t think of it so much in terms of computers.
 I would ask yourself about atomic power plants, hospitals, parliamentarians, and I think the answer to those is also “yes” in specific.
 I would be pretty upset.
 That’s very serious, because when these guy are messing around with control systems, for example, what happens when they accidentally do something to a control system and it fails?
 Who’s responsible for that?
 Does it count as an act of war?
 Do they have any economic responsibility for it?

 There’s really serious consequences when we start to talk about that.
 There’s a lot of fear‑mongering about so‑called hacktivists or hackers, and not a lot of talking about how...
 If the Chinese are so terrible, for example, for having compromised a bunch of people and gotten caught, what are the NSA for having compromised basically everyone and gotten away with it?